microsoft/pxt-microbit/docs/projects/v2-morse-code.md

 })
 ```

-## Receiving a message
+## 4. Receiving a message

-Now, we will need to program your @boardname@ to receive a message that is sent to it.
+Sky needs to be able to receive messages!
+Let's set that up.

 ---